-Rakesh Rawal, CEO, Codex said: “The T50 is an inspirational conference and testament to the power of science and technology as a force for good in society.
+Rakesh Rawal, CEO, Codex said: “The T50 is an inspirational showcase and testament to the power of science and technology as a force for good in society.
 We are looking forward to bringing this event to Melbourne and hearing from another 50 innovators whose powerful technologies are sure to be applied to solving some of humanities’ biggest problems and to power growth across the world”.

 Technology sectors to be examined will include: